The Critical Importance of Autonomy in Nursing

 Nurse Autonomy

 In nursing practice, autonomy means that nurses have the power to exercise their judgment and actively contribute to patient outcomes and organizational change.
+During the mid-19th century, when Florence Nightingale was espousing the need for nurses to become more involved in patient care, nurses were secondary to physicians.
 An autonomous nurse is not just a helper who fulfills orders, but a skilled clinician who brings unique expertise to patient care and is valued within organizational structures.

 Nurses use their autonomy frequently.
 When you adjust a patient’s oxygen flow, or escalate a problem up the chain of command, you’re using this key professional skill.
 See these other examples of nurse autonomy in practice: